 - The drop in sessions remain cancelled until further notice.

-- We will be running various information sessions online in the coming months.
-Further information on this will be uploaded to our stand alone SENDIAGS website about service activity.
+- We will be run information sessions online in the coming months.
+Information on these will be shared on our website.

 If you need to talk to a member of the team please be reassured we are still working and you can contact us for advice.